 So you’ve decided to use video in your marketing strategy.
 One of the first questions is usually about cost.
 What are you able to get for the budget that you have?

-Then on top of that, you’ve got the amendments and revisions at each stage and consultation time.
+Then on top of that, you’ve got the amendments and revisions at each stage of animation production, plus consultation time.

 We recently evaluated the cost of animated videos across the industry.
 We wanted to know the answer to the question “How much does an animated explainer video cost?”.
-So, we contacted 242 explainer video production companies to enquire about their pricing and turnaround times.
+So, we contacted 242 explainer video production companies to enquire about their animation process – pricing and turnaround times.

 If you choose to go ahead with an animated video, you’ve got another decision to make.
 Are you going to assemble a team of freelancers or go for a company/studio?